10 Introduction to Justice, Community and Leadership

 The Praxis course offered every semester, this course enables students to involve themselves in structured community service and education-related fieldwork.
 In addition to fieldwork, students meet to discuss their experiences and produce a culminating paper or project.
 Satisfies Community Engagement of the Core Curriculum.
 Offered in the fall and spring.

 196 Senior Capstone I

-This is the capstone course of the Liberal and Civic Studies Program..
-Students complete an individual thesis that is designed to integrate L&CS core courses with a group community engagement project, and culminates in a group presentation to the SMC community.
-Prerequisites: all LCS core classes and senior standing.
-Satisfies Common Good and Community Engagement of the Core Curriculum.
+This is the capstone course of the Justice, Community and Leadership Program.
+Students complete an individual thesis that is designed to integrate JCL core courses with a group community engagement project, culminating in a group presentation to the SMC community.
+Prerequisites: all JCL core classes and senior standing.
+Satisfies the Common Good and the Community Engagement of the Core Curriculum.
 Offered in the fall.

 Students take this course in the semester immediately after Senior Capstone I. The course, which consists of eight sessions, assists students in preparing their academic portfolios and themselves for their assessment interview, which occurs in the latter part of the semester.
 Prerequisites: Senior Capstone I. Offered in the spring.